Sunilkumarchoudari/sunilkumarchoudari.github.io/content/about/index.md

 title: 'About Me'
 avatar: 'me.jpg'
 skills:
-  - Content Creation
+  - Javascript
-  - Thumbnail Designing
+  - Node.js
-  - Bug Bounty
+  - React
-  - Mentoring
+  - React Native
-  - Technical Writing
+  - Flask
-  - Editing
+  - Python
 ---

 Hello!
 I'm Sunil Kumar Choudari, from Hyderabad, India.

 Former Ethical Hacker, Web Developer, Technology Analyst, Content Creator at [NPH](https://www.navachethanapublishinghouse.com/), India.

-My interest in web development started back in 2018 when I decided to try editing custom open source themes — turns out hacking together an Hover button taught me a lot about HTML & CSS!
+My interest in web development started back in 2018 when I decided to try editing custom open source themes — turns out hacking together an Hover button taught me a lot about HTML, CSS & Javascript.

 Fast-forward to today, and I've had the privilege of working at an press agency, a start-up, a huge corporation, and a publishing house.
 My main focus these days is building accessible, inclusive products and digital experiences for a variety of clients.